investian/investian.in/content/pages/index.md

     title: Introducing a systematic & practical framework to pick the right stocks
     features:
       - title: Applied Equity Research Course
-        subtitle: Explained with practical case-studies from listen companies in NSE
+        subtitle: Explained with practical case-studies from listed companies in NSE
         content: >+
           It does not matter if you are from a non-finance background, whether you are a Student or Self-employed